New Year R September 2023

 Q: What if my child still has ‘accidents’?

-A: Not to worry too much, labelled spare uniform in your child’s bag will be a great help.
 We will work together to ensure we prevent this from happening frequently.

 Q: My child needs regular medication - help!

 A: Many of our children require regular medication such as inhalers.
 If your child needs medication of any sort, whether it be for a long term medical condition or a short term illness, then please contact the school office for a medication form.
 We may ask for a treatment plan if your child needs an epipen.
-All staff at Langrish are First Aid trained with the Early Years staff also holding the paediatric first aid qualification.
+Many of our staff at Langrish are First Aid trained with the Early Years staff also holding the paediatric first aid qualification.

 Q: How can I support my child’s learning at home?

 A: Read, read and read some more with your child.
 ‘Homework’ is rarely set in Reception, as they are exhausted from a busy day at school.
 However, reading with your child daily and reading a bedtime story to them each night will encourage their reading skills and experiences to support their communication and language.
+Also, an important part of reading is their understanding of what is being read.
+Have a conversation about what happened in the story, who was in the story and what they liked best about the story.